 Lolly Gobble Bliss Bombs are all the rage among children.
 They’re made from popcorn with toffee and nuts and are often in short supply.
 They cost 40 cents at milk bars and 29 cents at supermarkets for the same sized packet when you can get them.

 Much of the success of the Lolly Gobble Bliss Bombs must be attributed to its unforgettable name.
 The name and the initial marketing were developed by Frank Margan, creative director at the Melbourne advertising agency SPASM.
 They were deliberately positioned as a hippy-era snack – and the original pack reinforced this with psychedelic artwork.
-In the 1980s, as the hippies grew up and had children, the positioning of the product needed to change.
-It had always had kid appeal, so the graphics were changed to retain a sense of fun and craziness.
+In the 1980s the graphics were changed but retained a sense of fun and craziness.